Piyushi Manupriya

 I am an ML postdoc, immensely fortunate to be working with Prof. Anant Raj on optimization & ML theory.

 I did my Master's-PhD dual degree from CSE, IIT Hyderabad.
-My PhD thesis on improving the formulations for Optimal Transport leveraging kernel methods was under Prof. J. Saketha Nath; where I was kindly supported by the Google PhD Fellowship.
+My PhD thesis on improving the formulations for Optimal Transport leveraging kernel methods was advised by Prof. J. Saketha Nath, where I was kindly supported by the Google PhD Fellowship.
+During my PhD, I was fortunate to be guided by Prof. Ganesh Ghalme and to be mentored by Prof. M. Vidyasagar (my Doctoral Committee's Chairman) and Prof. P.N.
+Karthik.
+During my Master's under Prof. Vineeth N Balasubramanian, I worked on attribution algorithms for interpretable DL.

 Prior to that, I did my BTech in CSE from NIT Uttarakhand (in the Garhwal Himalayas), during which I was chosen for the IASc-INSA-NASI Summer Research Fellowship '17 at ISI Kolkata.